 And all of that connects to why it’s questionable for home garden use as well.

-How Salt Affects the Environment
+How Sodium Affects the Environment

-And this is where, because it’s a kitchen product that we put on our food, there’s a perception that it’s environmentally friendly.
+Because it’s a kitchen product that we put on our food, there’s a perception that it’s environmentally friendly.

-If you suggested pouring acetic acid and sodium chloride into gardens, you’d get resistance, but vinegar and salt sound much more innocent.
+If you suggested pouring acetic acid and sodium chloride into gardens, you’d get resistance, but “vinegar” and “salt” sound much more innocent.